 - 111. Voice Class I: (1 hour) Application of the fundamentals of vocal technique through vocalises and song literature with an emphasis on English and Italian Art Songs. - 211.
-Voice Class II: (1 hour) Application of intermediate vocal technique through vocalises and song literature including German Lieder. - 320.
+Voice Class II: (1 hour) Application of intermediate vocal technique through vocalises and song literature including German Lieder. - 257.
+English Diction: (1 hour) A study of the international phonetic alphabet, and rules of pronunciation within the context of the English vocal literature.
+Prerequisite: All other diction & language classes. - 258.
+Italian Diction: (1 hour) A study of the international phonetic alphabet and rules specific to Italian vocal literature including periodic opera and arts songs.
+Prerequisite to MUV 416. - 320.
 Song Literature.
 (2 hours) A brief history of the evolution of the English, German, French, and American Art Song and the major composers of the genre, including performance practices. - 357.
 English and Italian Diction.
 (1 hour) A study of the rules of pronunciation within the context of English and Italian vocal literature. - 358.
 German Diction.
-(1 hour) A study of the rules of pronunciation and articulation within the context of German vocal literature. - 359.
+(1 hour) A study of the international phonetic alphabet and rules of pronunciation within the context of German vocal literature including cantata, operatic, and art song literature from 1500 to the present.
+Prerequisite to MUV 417. - 359.
 French Diction.
-(1 hour) A study of the rules of pronunciation and articulation within the context of French vocal literature. - 362.
-Opera Workshop: (1 hour) Preparation and performance of opera scenes.

-- 411. Vocal Pedagogy.
+(1 hour) A study of the international phonetic alphabet and rules of pronunciation with the context of French vocal literature including opera and melodie.
+Prerequisite for MUV 418. - 362.
+Opera Workshop: (1 hour) Preparation and performance of opera scenes. - 411.
+Vocal Pedagogy.
 (3 hours) The physiological, psychological, and acoustical problems of singing.
 Principles and methods pertaining to voice production and the teaching of voice to individuals and to groups. - 412.
 Directed Teaching of Voice.
 (1 hour) Advanced consideration of the principles and problems of voice production and voice teaching presented from a practical standpoint.
 Supervised experience in teaching voice supplemented by demonstration and discussion in class.
 Prerequisite: MUE 411. - 413.
 Vocal Pedagogy II: (3 hours) Emphasis on the development of the private studio including local and national certification, networking with professional organizations, contracts, fee schedules, and professional ethics along with the selection of appropriate repertoire and diagnosis of vocal faults.
-Prerequisite: MUE 411. - 498.
-The Business of Music Theatre: (1 hour) A study of the standard business practices of professional singer-actors.
+Prerequisite: MUE 411. - 416.
+Basic Italian for Singers: (3 hours) A study of the Italian language, including standard grammatical construction, verb conjugation and basic vocabulary of words and expressions most commonly used in the texts of cantatas, oratorios, opera and song.
+Prerequisites: MUV 357.